l1g4v/l1g4v.github.io/_posts/2023-01-09-multilayer-perceptrons-and-deep-learning.md

 <img src="{{ site.baseurl }}/images/2023-01-09-multilayer-perceptrons-and-deep-learning/accuracy.png" width="100%" height="100%">

-From here I wanted to see how it would do with numbers made by me, so I made another function to load an image and feed it to the network
+From here I wanted to see how it would do with numbers made by me, so I wrote a function to load an image and feed it to the network (I had to rotate the image since the images in the dataset were rotated 270°).

 ```m
 function y = load_and_feed_foward(filename)